devid-saakyan/ActualSolutionsTestTask/readme.md

 - **SQLAlchemy** – ORM for managing the database
 - **SQLite** – local lightweight database (can be switched to PostgreSQL)
 - **Uvicorn** – ASGI server for running FastAPI
-- **tmux** – terminal multiplexer to keep the API running on server

 ---

 ## 🚀 How to Run Locally